Lambdagon/fc/.github/ISSUE_TEMPLATE/lfcedownloader-issue-report.md

 BEHHHHHHHHHHHHHHHHH
 ```

-## Did you get a Python traceback error or some errors?
+## Did you get a Python traceback error and version details?
 If so, provide the whole log here.
+### (The version details are at the very bottom.)
 ```
 helloworld.py, line 1, you screwed up mf
 ```